 Don't freeze breastmilk that has been refrigerated for more than 24 to 48 hours.
 Although milk has been shown to be safe when refrigerated for several days, experts usually recommend freezing milk sooner when it is to be given to a high-risk baby.

 Freeze breastmilk in small amounts so that only what your baby needs is thawed each time.
-After breastmilk has been thawed, it must be used within 24 hours (if thawed in the refrigerator), or 4 hours (if warmed) or it must be discarded.
+After breastmilk has been thawed, it must be used within 24 hours (if thawed in the refrigerator), or 4 hours if it was warmed, or it must be discarded.
 Your baby's nurse can help you to know how much your baby needs daily.

 Frozen breastmilk may be kept: